mkalz/kalz.cc/content/project/PhD-Mohsin-Abbas/index.md

 slides: ""
 ---

-Project title: "Automated formative feedback on essays using metrics, cues and visualization"
+Project title: Automated formative feedback on essays using metrics, cues and visualization

 Institution: Open University of the Netherlands